Crochet Sweater Pattern

 Surely, this pullover crochet sweater for beginners is going to become one of your favorite handmade garments because it is so versatile!
 Personally, I love crochet sweater patterns that aren’t season specific, I love layers!

 Size 5.00 mm crochet hook

 #3 DK Wt.
 Yarn – The Hook Nook Small Stuff

 6 (7, 7, 7) skeins or 1638 (1768, 1898, 1911) yds

 Did you know that you can get yarn bundles on The Hook Nook Life website?
 Now, you can grab a bundle for the Ellie Sweater and lots of other crochet sweater patterns!

 About the Yarn

 From THN Life website, “The Hook Nook yarn is simply the perfect yarn for any project.
 It’s soft, colorful, and so versatile!
 Small Stuff yarn is made from 100% acrylic material, and comes in a DK weight (3-light).
 Available in a wide variety of vibrant colors to fit your style.”
 I love that this yarn is so soft!
 It has multiple strands that really make your final piece have a ton of drape which is great for crochet sweater patterns!
-I can’t wait to do more designs with this yarn!
+This is a yarn I can’t wait to do more designs with!

 Please be mindful of your gauge which is 12 sts x 9 rows in hdc is 4” x 4”.
 No one likes to spend their time creating a beautiful new item for their handmade crochet wardrobe and then have it not fit properly!
 This crochet sweater pattern is oversized so don’t worry if you are a little off, but try to be close!